-Dr. Birnie is the Director of the Arrhythmia Service at UOHI.
+Dr. Birnie is the Deputy Chief Division of Cardiology at UOHI.
 His clinical focus is on all aspects of cardiac electrophysiology including arrhythmia pharmacotherapy and radiofrequency ablation of simple and complex arrhythmias including atrial fibrillation.
 He also co-leads the cardiac sarcoidosis clinic and program.
 He also has a major clinical interest in all aspects of implantation and follow-up of device therapy for arrhythmias.
 This includes pacemakers, implantable cardioverter defibrillators (ICD) and cardiac resynchronization therapy (CRT).

-Dr. Birnie’s major ongoing research interests are selection and optimization of CRT for heart failure patients, investigating optimal strategies for stroke reduction around device surgery and cardiac sarcoidosis.
+Dr. Birnie’s major ongoing research interests are cardiac sarcoidosis, selection and optimization of CRT for heart failure patients, investigating optimal strategies for stroke reduction after AF ablation.

 - Birnie DH, Healey JS, Essebag V. Management of anticoagulation around pacemaker and defibrillator surgery.
 Circulation.
 2014 May 20;129(20):2062-5